What should colleges do when dealing with students’ complaints about the lack of parking lots available?

 Overpopulation is affecting more and more countries every year.
 Population is increasing at a very high rate, but the amount of land remains the same.
 Are all these people supposed to have a car and the right to park in a spot?
 Absolutely not.

-THE PROBLEM IS NOT THE PARKING LOTS
+THE PROBLEM IS NOT THE PARKING LOTS AT COLLEGES

-We fail in recognizing the root of this problem: people driving cars while there are limited spaces on the roads to drive decently.
+We fail in recognizing the root of this problem.
+People driving cars while there are limited spaces on the roads to drive decently.

 It’s all about learning to distinguish your essential trips from your non-essential ones.
-If you imagine the 30,000 students from an average university in the USA having a car, then there is no stadium parking lot that can fit them adequately in the university to then be able to walk 5 minutes to get to class.
+If you imagine the 30,000 students from an average university in the USA having a car, there is no stadium parking lot that can fit them adequately in the university to then be able to walk 5 minutes to get to class.
 Whenever you go to a stadium and you park your car, it takes even more than 15 minutes to get to the entrance, this is because of the parking space that needs to be big enough to justify the number of people attending a live game.
-Rather than looking at the situation from another perspective, college students would rather complain and talk nonsense about universities having to spend money to increase their parking spaces.
+Rather than looking at the situation from another perspective, college students would rather complain and talk nonsense about colleges having to spend money to increase parking lots.
 The problem is not about the way universities spend their budget, but about the efficiency and effectiveness of public transportation.

 TIME MANAGEMENT IS KEY TO A HEALTHIER LIFE

 College students need to start learning how to better manage their time.
 They should realize that they should wake up earlier, have a healthy breakfast, and head to campus in an efficient transportation method.
 And when classes finish, go back home by the same means.
-When students hear about these habits or daily lifestyle, they tend to blame to universities for not having enough space for parking close to their classes.

 The only two ways we can see people re-adapting their transportation habits are by either forced government intervention or the future forcing us to deal with the problem.
 Just imagine if the 8 billion people in this world have a car.
 There is simply not enough physical space that can suffice such demand.

-HOW TO TURN THIS SITUATION AROUND
+HOW TO TURN LACK OF PARKING LOTS IN COLLEGES AROUND

 This picture illustrates the difference between driving a car and riding a bicycle.
 Besides looking at what we spend, we can look at it from another angle.
 Due to the lack of time, some of us fail to exercise on a daily basis.
 If we consider riding the bicycle to college or to our jobs instead of taking our car, I can tell you that you are no longer needing an exercise in the day.
 Without realizing, you are optimizing your time, since you achieved your goal of the day: that was study/work and at the same time you trained without even realizing.
 The time you were thinking to exercise after college or job is also no longer needed.
 In this free time you just earned, you can enjoy another hobby of yours.
 The benefits of this habit are simply marvelous.